-It is also known as priority interrupt controller and was designed by Intel to increase the interrupt handling ability of microprocessor.
+It is also known as a priority interrupt controller and was designed by Intel to increase the interrupt handling ability of the microprocessor.
 An 8259 PIC never services an interrupt; it simply forwards the interrupt to the processor for the execution of interrupt service routine.

 Need of Programmable Interrupt Controller